Awesome: Video Game Levels N-S

 - The third stage of the downloadable Scott Pilgrim vs. the World game probably qualifies as the Scrappy Level the first time you do it, since it's nothing but wave after wave of Mooks and Elite Mooks, has only one poorly-stocked shop, and ends with a triple boss battle.
 But once you've levelled up and unlocked more moves, it's the best stage to revisit and just pound bad guys to a pulp, as well as grind for money and experience.

-- Great Pyramid from Serious Sam: The First Encounter and the Grand Cathedral from Serious Sam: The Second Encounter are Crowning Levels Of Awesome just for the sheer weight of enemies.
+- Great Pyramid from Serious Sam: The First Encounter and the Grand Cathedral from Serious Sam: The Second Encounter are Awesome Levels just for the sheer weight of enemies.

 - And continuing a proud tradition, Serious Sam 3: BFE adds The Guardian of Time.
 Now with crates of infinite rockets!